 It is easy to replace the wind cups if needed.
 The cups have a tiny magnet in the flange at the base, and a brass jewel bearing in the top.
 The jewel has a tiny inverted V cut into the lower end, that spins on the pin on the end of the axle with virtually no friction.

 For removing the wind cups, we do not recommend unscrewing the brass nose cone, which has adhesive so it won’t unscrew accidentally.
 Just loosen the black dome nut and the brass set screw in the side of the black axle tube.
 Use a 2 mm (or 5/64″) Allen key for the brass set screw.

-Newer models have a nylon dome nut that can be loosened with a 3/8″ box-end wrench.
+The nylon dome nut can be loosened with a 3/8″ box-end wrench.
 Remember to turn counter-clock wise to loosen, to avoid stripping the threads on the nut.
 The replacement is quick and simple, but if you do the repair yourself, SailTimer Inc. is not responsible for any damage that is caused.

 Once the wind cups are off, any residue can be wiped off the axle.
 On models since January 2017 the axle under the wind cups has very precise machining and no lubrication should be used.
 The lower axle for wind direction is also maintenance-free and does not need lubrication.
 For 2016 and earlier wind cup axles, see Owner’s Manual.

 To remove the axle under the wind cups, just pull it out (with pliers if needed, possibly wrapped in cardboard or rubber if you want to protect it for future use).
 Then put a drop of superglue on the base of the new axle (or quick-cure 2-part epoxy if the fit is loose), and press-fit it into the socket.